-Description: Culinary and Personal Success provides opportunities for students to learn in a realhands-on environment.
+Description: Culinary and Leadership Skills offers opportunities for students to learn in a real-world, hands-on environment.
 Students will showcase employability skills including leadership, communication, and collaboration in professional scenarios.
 Students will master culinary skills including cooking methods, recipe creation, budgeting, and culinary entrepreneurship.
 Students will explore the foundations of early childhood education, including child development, safety, and care for infants and toddlers.
 Culinary and Leadership students will learn how to align high school choices to college and career goals.
 Students will explore their post-secondary options and search for colleges and careers that meet their independent goals for a successful future.